Career Opportunities

 - Excellent interactions with the public and use of exhibits and components as a teaching tool

-Please send a cover letter and resume to (e-mail preferred):
+To apply: Please send a cover letter and resume to (e-mail preferred):

 ecarreiro@stamfordmuseum.org